Clarke, Hachimura lead No. 8 Gonzaga over Denver 101-40

 Denver missed its first 11 shots and did not score for the first six minutes, falling behind 18-0.

-Meanwhile, Gonzaga made its first 15 field goals of the game and did not miss until just 8:20 was left in the first half, building a 36-6 lead.
+"We always talk about getting a really, really good start," Clarke said.
+"Just to make the game a lot easier for us."

 Gonzaga led 56-19 at halftime after shooting 84.6 percent (22 of 26) from the floor.
-Hachimura scored all 23 of his points in the first.
+Hachimura scored all his points in the first.

-The Pioneers shot just 21.4 percent in the first (6 of 28) and suffered 10 turnovers.
+The Pioneers shot just 21.4 percent in the first (6 of 28) and committed 10 turnovers.

 BIG PICTURE